 - People with nicotine use disorder are 3-4 times more likely to have another substance use disorder.

-- Amphetamine users are 21 times more probable to be simultaneously cocaine-addicted and 7 times more likely to have used cocaine during the past year than non-amphetamine users.
+- Amphetamine users are 21 times more likely to be simultaneously cocaine-addicted and 7 times more likely to have used cocaine during the past year than non-amphetamine users.

 - People who abuse prescribed medicine, specifically opioids, are 19x more likely to try heroin.